pactflow/example-bi-directional-consumer-playwright-js/README.md

 - `PACT_TOOL=ruby_standalone make ci` - run the CI process, using the pact standalone CLI tool
 - `PACT_TOOL=ruby_cli make ci` - run the CI process, using the pact ruby CLI tool

-_How to use Cypress_
+\_How to use Playwright

 - Spin up the ui project by running `npm run start`
-- Define your pact provider and consumer name at `cypress.json` as cypress environment variables
+- Define your pact provider and consumer name at `playwright.json` as playwright environment variables
 - You can stub your network request and response with `cy.intercept`, and record network call to a consumer driven contract with `cy.usePactWait`.
 Each request you want to add to the contract must call this method.
-- `npm run cypress:headless:chrome` - this will run cypress e2e test in headless mode, and write stubbed network calls a pact file
+- `npm run playwright:headless:chrome` - this will run playwright e2e test in headless mode, and write stubbed network calls a pact file
-- `npm run cypress:run` - this will run cypress e2e test with browser ui
+- `npm run playwright:run` - this will run playwright e2e test with browser ui

 ## OS/Platform specific considerations